 The course emphasises state-of-the-art research methodology appropriate for conducting linguistic research projects, using a wide range of linguistic research methods.

-We are interested in hearing from students doing projects that link linguistic research with real-life language use.
+We are interested in hearing from students doing projects that link linguistic research with real-life language use in the following broad areas:

 Information for international students